 (From: Würtz, E. (2005).
 A Cross-Cultural Analysis of Websites from High-Context Cultures and Low-Context Cultures.
 Journal of Computer-Mediated Communication, 11(1), article 13.)

 Let’s take a look at two high-context designs that have been very successful for franchise brands expanding overseas.
 First up, McDonald’s Thailand website.
-Thailand’s portal for McDonald’s might seem like a hot mess compared to the relatively toned-down U.S. version, but it’s a paragon of high-context design elements.
+It might seem complex compared to the relatively toned-down U.S. version, but it’s a paragon of high-context design elements.
 Embedded video players, four different product boxes, community news, and main navigation hidden in a pull-down tab, this is a process-oriented, media-rich example of high-context localization.

 The upshot?
 A low-context bias for less-cluttered, static, goal-oriented design with simplified navigational choices might be a major factor holding back the impact your brand has online in high-context markets.
 Translate websites with cultural context in mind.